top of page

 Carl Jung

 Gaslighting, on the other hand, is a form of psychological manipulation aimed at making someone doubt their reality and trust in themselves.
-It’s often used gradually by abusers, narcissists, and others to gain control.
+It’s often used gradually by abusers, narcissists, manipulators, projectors, parasites and other toxic people to gain control.
 Typical tactics include denial, personal attacks, spreading lies, creating confusion, and isolating the victim.

 In order to counteract gaslighting and projection its imperative to point out manipulation to maintain your sense of reality.
-Reassert your perspective without being confrontational, reinforcing your confidence while protecting against further manipulation.
+Reassert your perspective without being confrontational, reinforcing your confidence while protecting against further pressure to comply

 Mastering the Art of Difficult Conservation